 There are twenty-seven personal interviews recorded in the book, showing John's concern for individuals.
 Thirty-four individuals are mentioned in the book, twenty-three are named, eleven are unnamed.

 John's characteristic vocabulary

 John uses very characteristic vocabulary, which is found in the gospel, his three letters and in Revelation.
-This includes: life and eternal life, light and darkness.
-Believe / faith - the main purpose of book, to bring people to faith.
-Other words include: abide, witness and testimony, truth, Jesus as the Son of God, the Word (Logos), only found in the prologue, glory and glorified, Jesus the one sent by God, and Jesus describing God as the Father.
+This includes: life and eternal life, light and darkness, believe, abide, witness and testimony, truth, Jesus as the Son of God, the Word (Logos), glory and glorified, Jesus the one sent by God, and Jesus describing God as the Father.

 John makes great use of contrast.
-He is very black and white, with no grey, a person is either in the darkness or in the light.
-These include: light and darkness, truth and falsehood, life and death, love and hatred , faith and unbelief, the world and the disciples.
+He is very black and white, with no grey areas between.
+A person is either in the darkness or in the light.
+His contrasts include: light and darkness, truth and falsehood, life and death, love and hatred, faith and unbelief, the world and the disciples.